thinkaliker/dragalia-controller/README.md

 1. Run `python dragalia-controller.py`
 1. Maximize scrcpy.
 1. Sit back and enjoy using your controller to play!
+1. Press ctrl+c a few times to quit.

 ## Defaults (my setup)